umutaev/skillactive-backend/README.md

 # How to run this application
 Before starting the app make sure that you have docker installed on your machine.
-Also, if you are running this application in production environment, make sure you have set a strong ==SECRET_KEY==.
+Also, if you are running this application in production environment, make sure you have set a strong **SECRET_KEY**.

 The first two commands will build and run two containers (database and application itself):
 ```